Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/04/coffeescript-comparison.md

     - CoffeeScript
 ---

-As I’m in the middle of writing a JavaScript unit testing framework, I thought the best way of trying out CoffeeScript would be to re-write an existing unit test class from JavaScript to CoffeeScript and then see what the compiled output looks like in comparison.
+As I'm in the middle of writing a JavaScript unit testing framework, I thought the best way of trying out CoffeeScript would be to re-write an existing unit test class from JavaScript to CoffeeScript and then see what the compiled output looks like in comparison.

-If you want to play along and haven’t set up CoffeeScript, [read how to get started with CoffeeScript](/blog/2012/04/getting-started-with-coffeescript/).
+If you want to play along and haven't set up CoffeeScript, [read how to get started with CoffeeScript](/blog/2012/04/getting-started-with-coffeescript/).

 ## My Hand Cranked JavaScript